Digitl-Alchemyst/dev100/README.md

 We know how hectic life can get, so we've structured this challenge with 7 daily tasks that are simple yet effective.
 These tasks will not only enhance your productivity but also help you learn new things and stay engaged with the coding community.
 By completing these daily steps, you'll elevate your coding skills and become an even better developer! 💪

+## The Challenge:

+### Set Your Goals:

+Before diving into the challenge, it's essential to set clear goals for yourself.
+What do you want to achieve?
+What skills do you want to develop?
+What projects do you want to work on?
+Setting goals will help you stay focused and motivated throughout the challenge.

+#### End of Challenge Goals
+- [ ] Secure a job by the end of 75 days
+- [ ] Launch Speak Easy by the end of 75 days
+- [ ] Have at least 100 users on DocuBot by the end of 75 days
+- [ ] Prepare a pitch and basic demo app for the bus route app
+- [ ] Begin community development of the job board app
+- [ ] Quit Smoking by the end of 75 days
+- [ ] Improve diet and exercise by the end of 75 days

+### Daily Tasks:

-Here are the 7 daily steps to complete for the next 75 continuous days to complete the challenge 👇
+Here are the 8 daily task to complete for the next 100 (Dont skip weekends.) continuous days to complete the challenge 👇

-1️⃣ **Start Your Day Right**: Note your productive morning.
+1️⃣ **Start Your Day Right**:

+Note your productive morning.
 This could include making your bed, going to the gym, or getting ready for the day/work.
 Be sure to have a healthy breakfast and get your day started right.🌞 Answer any emails in your inbox and clear it of junk for the day. ( Make sure to keep up with your inbox through out the day )

-2️⃣ **Organize Your Tasks**: Write down your main tasks for the day.
+2️⃣ **Organize Your Tasks**:

+Write down your main tasks for the day.
 Having a clear to-do list will keep you focused and productive throughout the day.
 Delagate dead-end task to a later day in the week.
 (The business you need to interact with is closed for the day, or you're waiting on a response from a client)

 3️⃣ **Hit the Books**: